Fob James: Religion controversies

 James was frequently criticized for expressing too much of his religious beliefs in his governing.
 At a 1995 Alabama State Board of Education meeting, James criticized the teaching of evolution in textbooks by imitating a "slump-shouldered ape turning into an upright human".
 He supported the adoption of a textbook warning sticker that said, among other things, that "No one was present when life first appeared on earth.
 Therefore, any statement about life's origins should be considered as theory, not fact."

 James's most publicized religious battle was the lengthy controversy surrounding Etowah County Judge Roy S. Moore's posting of the Ten Commandments in his courtroom and the offering of a daily Christian prayer before proceedings.
 The American Civil Liberties Union (ACLU) sued to have the practice stopped as unconstitutional.
 U.S. District Court Judge Ira DeMent, an appointee of President George H. W. Bush, ruled in its favor, ordering the removal of the commandment plaque and cessation of the prayers because they violated the First Amendment guarantee of separation of church and state.
 Judge Moore appealed the decision, and James supported his position.
 For a brief period he threatened to mobilize the Alabama National Guard and use force if necessary to prevent the removal of the Ten Commandments plaque from Moore's courtroom.

 In October 1997, Judge DeMent issued another sweeping order forbidding certain religious practices in DeKalb County's public schools, which also aroused controversy.
 James verbally attacked DeMent's order as yet another illegitimate intrusion by federal courts into local affairs.
 The judge's order was, in part, reversed shortly after James left office, allowing students at their own choice to hold religious meetings on school grounds.

 Campaign for a third term

 In his campaign for re-election to a third term, James faced strong opposition in the Republican party primary from Winton Blount III, a fellow conservative and a millionaire businessman whom James was documented referring to as a "fat monkey."
 He sharply criticized James's close ties to the Christian right.
 James struggled through the bitter Republican primary runoff and defeated Blount, but had little money left to finance the general election campaign.
 Incumbent Lieutenant Governor Don Siegelman easily won the Democratic primary on the sole issue of establishing a state lottery to provide for college scholarships.
-James opposed the lottery and was soundly defeated by Siegelman in the 1998 general election.
+James opposed the lottery and was soundly defeated by Siegelman in the 1998 general election, to date the last time a Republican has been defeated in an Alabama gubernatorial election.
 He returned to semi-retirement, saying he wanted to spend more time with his children and grandchildren.